1Password/op-vscode/CONTRIBUTING.md

 vsce package
 ```

-This will run `yarn build` to create a minified version of the extension, and then package it up into a file called `op-vscode-[version].vsix`.
+This will run `pnpm build` to create a minified version of the extension, and then package it up into a file called `op-vscode-[version].vsix`.
 This is just a ZIP file with a fancy extension, but with it anyone can install the extension manually by going to the Extension panel, opening the context menu, and clicking "Install from VSIX...".

 ## Acknowledgments